 April 19, 2026

-Rebuilt the California laws page around legal-context routing, official-source handoff, and product-class separation instead of reassurance language or operator-led next steps.
+Rebuilt the California laws page around legal context, official sources and product-lane separation instead of operator-led shortcuts.

 Where to go next